Tsyklon-4M (Cyclone-4M) prepares a move to Canada

 While retaining the diameter of 3.9 meters inherited from Zenit and Antares, the new first-stage booster of the 39-meter-tall Tsyklon-4M will be shorter to optimize it for its new role.
 According to original plans, the first stage of the new rocket was to be propelled by four modified RD-120 engines borrowed from Zenit's second stage, replacing the Russian-built RD-171 propulsion system on the first stage of the Zenit.

-Unlike its static position on the second stage of Zenit, each main engine will be attached to the first stage of the future Tsyklon-4M via a special gimbal mechanism, enabling it to tilt slightly away from its vertical axis and, thus, steer the rocket in flight.
+Unlike its static position on the second stage of Zenit, two out of four main engines will be attached to the first stage of the future Tsyklon-4M via a special gimbal mechanism, enabling the pair to tilt slightly away from vertical axis and, thus, steer the rocket in flight.

 The second stage for Tsyklon-4M will be borrowed from the "old" third stage of the Tsyklon-4 rocket.
 It will use a hypergolic (or storable) propellant.
 Although both of its components are toxic, they remove all time limitations of easily evaporating cryogenic propellants.
 As a result, the upper stage can be restarted multiple times and operate in space almost indefinitely, performing elaborate maneuvers.